Quercus falcata: Ecology

 Southern red oak has been reported to form occasional hybrids with several other red oaks in the region.

 The southern red oak is susceptible to damage as a result of its relatively thin bark.
 This thinner bark means that fire can easily damage the trees in the form of fire scars and other damage.
 Bark roughness increases in xeric sites compared to mesic ones potentially an adaptation to fire frequency.
 The seedlings of southern red oak can survive prescribed fire in winter.
-The harm caused by fire can leave the tree vulnerable to heart rots.
+The harm caused by fire can leave the tree vulnerable to heart rot.

 When exposed to the fungi, Ceratocystis fagacearum, the southern red oak (along with other oak species) will suffer from wilting of leaves, reducing rate of photosynthesis to such a low level that mortality can occur.
 Fungi invades xylem via infected water, blocking the vessels and prevents normal flow of water up through the tree.
 This fungus can cause the wilting of oak leaves and eventual death.
 Oak wilt does not currently appear to be damaging the population, but with the Southern Red Oak being seen as a species of major importance to ecosystems, efforts to prevent oak wilt are being taken.
 In attempts to manage oak wilt, an integrated approach is adopted, combining root disruption, sanitation, and chemical application to tackle the issue.
 The goal of root disruption is to prevent any infected trees coming into contact with those that are healthy by root grafts.
 This means putting trenches, plow line or even a barrier to prevent roots of infected trees coming into contact of those that are healthy.
 Sanitation measures focus on removing the source of potential spread of disease, the trees that are infected.
 This can mean just removal of individuals who were infected or even removal of all trees that fall within the infection centre.
 Finally, there are chemical applications that involve application of fungicides to healthy individuals to prevent them becoming infected, or a therapeutic fungicide that cannot cure the tree but reduces intensity and onset of symptoms.
 Often the fungicide propiconazole is used.